allwllyn/PLC-ExamTwo/README.md

 Programming Language Built on Kotlin

 a.
-(15 Points) Define the rules for recognizing all lexemes as their proper token, and clearly define integer token codes for each token required for this language • Should have Regular Grammar, Regular Expression, or Finite Automat defined
+(15 Points) Define the rules for recognizing all lexemes as their proper token, and clearly define integer token codes for each token required for this language <br />
+    • Should have Regular Grammar, Regular Expression, or Finite Automat defined

     integer literals must end in 't','s','m', or 'b'